courros/hnco/docs/tutorials.rst

 outline the differences between them.
 The different objectives are separated by double colon::

+  hnco-mo \
+    -F 184 \
-  hnco-mo -F 184 --fp-expression "sin(x) + cos(y) :: x^2 + y^2" \
+    --fp-expression "sin(x) + cos(y) :: x^2 + y^2" \
     --fp-representations "x: double(-10, 10, precision = 0.001); y: long(-50, 50)" \
     --print-description

-The resulting function can be displayed with the option ``--fn-display``.
 The last option ``--print-description`` prints the non dominated solutions in terms of representation, not in terms of bit vector.
 The option ``--print-pareto-front`` only prints the objectives of non dominated solutions.
 This is useful to visualize the Pareto front, for example with gnuplot.

 Both the function and representations can be specified in files instead of the command-line::

+  hnco-mo \
-  hnco-mo -F 184 --fp-expression-source 1 \
+    -F 184 \
     --path ./function.txt \
-                 --fp-representations-source 1 \
     --fp-representations-path ./representations.txt \
     --print-description

 where ``function.txt`` contains::